a10networks/a10-neutron-lbaas/README.md

 ![image8](https://cloud.githubusercontent.com/assets/1424573/2849594/47169bda-d0df-11e3-9fda-af2da76cdb00.png)

 Once you have added a pool, a success message should appear.

 ![image9](https://cloud.githubusercontent.com/assets/1424573/2849599/471a7c14-d0df-11e3-918e-778dbea9be45.png)

 ### Step 3:

 Login to the GUI on your Thunder or AX device, and validate which configuration was applied if the ADPs are set.
 The ADP name is the first 13 characters of the tenant ID.

 ![image10](https://cloud.githubusercontent.com/assets/1424573/2849596/4718b0b4-d0df-11e3-9a6b-506bb832dcce.png)

 _Repeat this for all configuration steps, then delete all resources if ADPs are configured.
 They should be deleted when the tenant has no more resources configured._

-__Need further clarification on this.__
+## A10 Community

+Feel free to fork, submit pull requests, or join us on freenode IRC, channel #a10-openstack.
+Serious support escalations and formal feature requests must still go through standard A10 processes.

 ## Contributing